Luxury Elite: Musical style

 Categorically, Luxury Elite's music has been referred to as vaporwave, funk, jazz, late night lo-fi, lounge, Muzak, pop, R&B, smooth jazz, and synthpop, often repurposing genres such as city pop, electro, Italo disco, new jack swing, and rock.
 Artists sampled include Al Corley, the Crusaders, D Train, Eighth Wonder, General Caine, Jesse Johnson, Michael Jackson, and Paula Abdul.
 Lux's lo-fi style has been integral in her artistry, being incorporated extensively in her records and visual albums.
 Her music drew comparisons to Saint Pepsi's Hit Vibes.
 According to Brazilian writer Ícaro Estivalet Raymundo, Lux's laid-back melodies and soft musical textures "evoke the special late night hours, intended for melancholics."
 The aesthetics of literal luxury are also a defining characteristic, intending to elicit themes of late 20th century wealth.
-Despite certain publications' attempts at linking her work to political commentary, specifically "late capitalist nightmares," Lux stated she never considered this perspective, instead focusing on aspects of 1980s nostalgia.
+Despite certain publications' attempts at linking her work to political commentary, specifically "late capitalist nightmares" and issues of gender identity, Lux stated she never considered this perspective, instead focusing on aspects of 1980s nostalgia, and "never really felt any sort of way about being stuck in a boys club".
 Her music is mostly instrumental and intends to evoke optimistic feelings, as according to her, sadder music can be more draining.